-As a developer of lifestyle developments, we create economic value, integrate social and governance consideration while delivering products with high quality.
+As a lifestyle property developer, we create economic value, integrate social and governance considerations across our businesses while delivering quality products to customers.
 At the same time, we are mindful of our role in preserving the environment by minimising environmental impacts of our developments while enhancing the well-being of all communities including the disadvantaged groups we operate in.

-Our priority has always been to strike the best balance in ensuring a comfortable and quality lifestyle amidst a well preserved and natural environment.
-Not only we extend the green features into our building architecture to complement the surrounding nature, but to enhance the natural park to make it more pleasant for the benefit of the communities.
+Our priority has always been to strike the best balance in ensuring a comfortable and quality living amidst a well-preserved and natural environment.
+Not only will we extend the green features into our building architecture to complement the surrounding nature, but we will also enhance the Taman Rimba Kiara park to make it more pleasant for the benefit of the park users and surrounding community.

-However, through a revised proposal from the Minister of Federal Territories, Yayasan Wilayah Persekutuan and Memang Perkasa Sdn Bhd have compromised and agreed to scale down the mixed-development from 12-acre to 8-acre land by returning 33% of the land portion measuring 4 acres to the park.
-Hence, leaving behind a larger 17-acre Taman Rimba Kiara park for the public now compared to 13-acre earlier.
+However, through a revised proposal from the Minister of Federal Territories, Yayasan Wilayah Persekutuan and Memang Perkasa Sdn Bhd have compromised and agreed to scale down the mixed-development from 12-acre to 8-acre land and to contribute 33% of privately owned land measuring 4 acres to the community.
+Hence, preserving a larger area alongside the untouched Taman Rimba Kiara park totalling 17-acre for park users now compared to the earlier 13-acre land.

 Besides that, the scale and density of the high-rise development is now reduced by 50% to just 4 blocks from the initial 8 blocks proposed for the serviced apartment.